-Legal References: A.C.A. § 6-15-902 A.C.A. § 9-28-113(f) State Board of Education: Standards For Accreditation 12.02 Arkansas Department of Education Rules and Regulations Governing Uniform Grading Scales for Public Secondary Schools
+Legal References: A.C.A. § 6-15-902 A.C.A. § 9-28-113(f) Standards For Accreditation 5-A.1 Arkansas Department of Division of Elementary and Secondary Education Rules and Regulations Governing Uniform Grading Scales for Public Secondary Schools